-In order to provide a better overview and to reduce the number of note disclosures the amounts and qualitative information of which are insignificant, certain disclosures have been omitted.
+Certain disclosures have been omitted in order to provide a better overview and reduce the number of note disclosures.
+This has been the case where the amounts and qualitative information are regarded as insignificant

-Effective as from 1 January 2019, the Finansiel Stabilitet Group has implemented the IFRS standards and interpretations taking effect in the EU for 2019.
+Effective as from 1 January 2020, the Finansiel Stabilitet Group has implemented the IFRS standards and interpretations taking effect in the EU for 2020.
+The implementation of the adopted amendments and new standards has not affected recognition or measurement for 2020.